Le Tonkinois Varnish

 Black smoke means a rich fuel air mixture, wasted fuel and more carbon build up.
 A rich mixture can also cause overheating shutdowns.
 Service heater.
 Check for blocked air inlet / exhaust pipes / silencer.
 Check for fuel problems, do a fuel quantity test.
 Check motor speed.

 Burners will eventually wear out but the symptoms are unlikely to occur quickly, they probably develop over several months.
+The mesh inside the burner acts as a wick to hold fuel and maintain the burn.
+When this deteriorates it can cause black smoke and the heater to flame out as it ramps up.

 Some very old heaters have simple controllers which do not delay pumping the fuel until the glowpin has heated up so these can smoke quite badly during startup unless everything is really clean.